gfarnadi/gfarnadi.github.io/student.md

 **Note that I receive hundreds of requests like these and unfortnunately I cannot gaurantee to reply individually**.
 However, I do review what you send me carefully.
 Please **do not send me an email about your application more than once**.

 ## Funding opportunities
-Below are links to various pages from McGill Graduate and Postdoctoral Studies and the Dept. of ECE, just in case you didn't know the info & opportunities are available.
+Below are links to various pages on funding opportunities in Montreal, just in case you didn't know the info & opportunities are available.

 ### Funding for Prospective Graduate Students